 Scroll down to find out more about ASC, or click one of the buttons below:

 Who are we and what do we do?

-Richard, Susie and Louise are your dedicated team of advisors.
-Our day-to-day work includes work on individual cases where we help students on a range of different issues.
+The day-to-day work of our dedicated team of advisers includes work on individual cases where we help students on a range of different issues.
 We provide information on any options available to the student and help guide them through University processes.
 We can accompany students to meetings with the University, and we can look at students’ draft statements or responses to the University.

 We can also discuss other issues that may be affecting a student and their studies, provide information about where students can access support for health and personal problems, as well as signpost or make referrals to more specialist services.

 Please bear in mind that we do not represent students, or make representations to the University on a student's behalf - our role is to advise students on the options available for them to raise their concerns.
 However, we may contact the University with the student's consent to seek clarification on processes and options available to a student.

 Please also be aware that we are not a crisis or emergency service.
 Please see here for more information about what to do if you are in a crisis.

 We are also not a counselling service - more information about the range of help and support for students can be found here, including the Open Door Team, Student Hub, Disability Services, College wellbeing teams and online information, guidance and resources at Togetherall.